 where Xi is a vector consisting potential explanatory variables for club convergence membership, with i=1,…,34, indicating the province and ϵt have a logistic distribution.
 The model uses a maximum likelihood (ML) estimator to compute the probabilities of observing values of c.
 Note that although one can assess the directional effect of explanatory variables towards club membership with the sign of β coefficients, the magnitude does not contain any economic information.
-Therefore, in addition to the directional information given by the sign of β coefficients, we further compute the marginal effects of a given unit change in each explanatory variable on predicted probability, holding other variables constant.
+Therefore, in addition to the directional information given by the sign of β coefficients, we further compute the marginal effects of a given unit change in each explanatory variable on the predicted probability, holding other variables constant.

 Data

-As a proxy of regional wage, we use the average of net nominal income per month received by a general worker (in thousand IDR) published by BPS.
-According to BPS, the net nominal income per month is defined as remuneration received during the last month in the form of money or goods received by a person considered an own-account worker, a casual employee in agriculture, or a casual employee non-agriculture sector.
+As a proxy for regional wage, we use the average net nominal income per month received by a general worker (in thousand IDR) published by the BPS.
+According to BPS, the net nominal income per month is defined as remuneration received during the last month in the form of money or goods by a person considered an own-account worker, a casual employee in agriculture, or a casual employee in the non-agriculture sector.
 The original wage data is in nominal terms, and its statistical measurement is uniform across provinces and consistent over time.
-Ideally, to reflect labor’s purchasing power differential across provinces, the nominal wage should be deflated using the estimated absolute cost-of-living of each province, similar to the approach used by Collin et al., (2019).
-However, due to data limitation at province level, we could not estimate the absolute cost-of-living.
-Instead, we deflate nominal wage using provincial Consumer Price Index (CPI) of 2005 as the base year (2005=100).
-In this way, we remove the nominal effects from the change in regional wage over time, but we acknowledge that our real wage data does not reflect regional variation in labor’s purchasing power.
-Fig A1 in the Appendix demonstrates the evolution of provincial real wage across time, and the summary statistics is provided in Table A1 Appendix.
+Ideally, to reflect labour’s purchasing power differential across provinces, the nominal wage should be deflated using each province's estimated absolute cost of living, similar to the approach used by Collin et al. (2019).
+However, due to data limitations at the province level, we could not estimate the absolute cost of living.
+Instead, we deflate the nominal wage using the provincial consumer price index (CPI) of 2005 as the base year (2005=100).
+In this way, we remove the nominal effects from the change in regional wage over time, but we acknowledge that our real wage data does not reflect regional variation in labour’s purchasing power.
+Fig A1 in the Appendix demonstrates the evolution of provincial real wages across time, and the summary statistics are provided in Table A1 in the Appendix.

 Results and discussion